 BRAZIL - MG

-Polished sections display a poor medium Widmanstätten pattern of irregular kamacite lamellae 1.1 ± 0.2 mm (max.
+Polished sections display a poor medium Widmanstätten structure of irregular kamacite lamellae 1.1 ± 0.2 mm (max.
 2.4 mm), with the Widmanstätten pattern not very obvious.
 Aspect ratios (length/width) of individual lamellae range from 1 to 8, most being 4-6.
 Terrestrial corrosion penetrates to a depth of 5 cm.
 Troilite nodules are very common.
 The structure is identical to Patos de Minas (octahedrite) so the two masses are considered to be paired..

 (John T. Wasson, UCLA, data obtained by INAA).
 Bulk composition: Co = 4.8, Ni = 83 (both mg/g); Ga = 67, Cu = 240, As = 15.4, Ir = 1.3 and Au = 1.7 (all in µg/g).